Quantum Monte Carlo study of artificial triangular graphene quantum dots

-To the best of our knowledge, no other methodology than the configuration interaction was used to confirm the collapse of the edge magnetism in real or artificial TGQDs, presumably due to the fact that the depolarization is a strong correlation effect which does not manifest in mean-field approximation-based calculations.
-On the other hand, in semiconductor-based artificial TGQDs, the Hubbard parameter $U/t$ can be of the order of 100\cite{Oztarhan2023}, i.e. two orders of magnitude larger than in real TGQDs.
-As a result, the energy gap protecting the edge states from the rest can become significantly smaller than electron-electron interaction scale, casting doubt on the accuracy of perturbative approaches.
-Moreover, recent work has shown that the addition of a single electron can induce Nagaoka ferromagnetism in hexagonal armchair-type artificial graphene nanostructures\cite{Oztarhan2025}.
+To the best of our knowledge, no methodology other than configuration interaction has been used to confirm the collapse of edge magnetism in real or artificial TGQDs, presumably because the depolarization is a strong correlation effect that does not appear in mean-field approximation-based calculations.
+In semiconductor-based artificial TGQDs, the Hubbard parameter $U/t$ can reach values of the order of 100 \cite{Oztarhan2023}, i.e., two orders of magnitude larger than in real TGQDs.
+Consequently, the energy gap protecting the edge states from the bulk can become significantly smaller than the electron-electron interaction scale, casting doubt on the accuracy of perturbative approaches.
+Moreover, recent work has shown that the addition of a single electron can induce Nagaoka ferromagnetism in hexagonal armchair-type artificial graphene nanostructures \cite{Oztarhan2025}.
 Whether this mechanism competes with edge depolarization remains an open question.
-Furthermore, the applicability of Lieb's theorem for the Hubbard $U/t$ model to semiconductor artificial structures is not immediately clear, particularly in cases where long-range interactions and the next-nearest-neighbor tight-binding(TB) hopping term $t'$ may play a significant role \cite{Oztarhan2023}.
-In this work, we employ non-perturbative continuum variational Monte Carlo (VMC) and diffusion Monte Carlo (DMC) methods to systematically investigate the applicability of Lieb's theorem at half-filling, the emergence of edge depolarization effects, and the stability of Nagaoka ferromagnetism in charged TGQDs of varying sizes ($N_s=33,\ 46,\ 61$).
+Furthermore, the applicability of Lieb's theorem for the Hubbard $U/t$ model to semiconductor artificial structures is not immediately clear, particularly in cases where long-range interactions and the next-nearest-neighbor tight-binding (TB) hopping term $t'$ may play a significant role \cite{Oztarhan2023}.
+In this work, we employ continuum quantum Monte Carlo (QMC) methods, including variational and diffusion Monte Carlo, where, in contrast to discrete lattice QMC, electrons are confined in continuum potentials and electron-electron interactions are treated non-perturbatively.
+This approach allows us to accurately investigate the applicability of Lieb’s theorem at half-filling, the emergence of edge depolarization effects, and the stability of Nagaoka ferromagnetism in charged artificial TGQDs of varying system sizes, characterized by the number of lattice sites ($N_s=33,\,46,\,61$) in the confining potentials.

 The system of $N$ interacting electrons in a honeycomb array of $N_s$ confining potentials is described by the many-body Hamiltonian